| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Synthetic dataset of sine function.
+Synthetic dataset based on a sine function.

 x: correspond time from 0 to 10.